Abhaysoft-inc/Domain-Analyser/README.md

 # Domain-Analyser
- A tool to gather Whois Information about ant Domain.
+ A tool to gather Whois Information about any Domain.